tjhickey724/discrete_math/notes/predicate_calculus/simplification.md

 ### Step 3: Skolemization
 The last step is to introduce new function symbols for each existential quantifier.

+If there are no universal quantifier "in front" of the existential quantifier, then we our formula looks like:

+$\exists x P(x)$

+and if this is true, then it means there is some element $x$ in the domain which makes $P(x)$ true.
+So we can pick such an element and assign it to a constant symbol, say $a$, and replace this formula with

+$P(a)$

+If we have an interpretation which makes the original formula $\exists x P(x)$ true, then we can extend that interpretation to give a value for $a$ which makes $P(a)$ true.

+It gets a little trickier if the existential quantifier has one or more universal quantifiers "above" it.

 The idea is to think about the formula

 $\forall x \exists z P(x,z)$